What HIPAA Cybersecurity Requirements Actually Demand

 Workstation Security (§164.310(c))

-This standard requires physical safeguards for every workstation that accesses ePHI — privacy screens, positioning workstations away from public sight lines in clinical settings, and cable locks for portable equipment.
-Workstation use policies (§164.310(b)) must define appropriate functions for each workstation and the physical environments in which workstations may be used.
-This is frequently overlooked in small practice settings where workstations in reception or exam areas face patient waiting areas.
+This standard requires physical safeguards for every workstation that accesses ePHI — privacy screens, positioning workstations away from public sight lines, and cable locks for portable equipment.
+Workstation use policies (§164.310(b)) must define appropriate functions for each workstation and the environments in which they may be used.
+This is frequently overlooked in small practices where reception or exam-area workstations face patient waiting areas.

 Device and Media Controls (§164.310(d)(1))